PurpleGuitar/python-kickstart-project/readme.md

 - `make test` to discover and run tests with coverage.
 - `make dist` to build an executable in the `dist/` directory.
 - `make format` to reformat Python source files and readme.md.
+- `make edit` to open the project files in your `$EDITOR`.
 - `make clean` to clean up temporary files.

+## Watch commands

+These commands re-run automatically whenever a Python source file changes (they require `inotifywait`, from the `inotify-tools` package):

+- `make run-watch` to re-run the app on changes.
+- `make lint-watch` to re-lint on changes.
+- `make test-watch` to re-test on changes.
+- `make lint-test-watch` to lint and then test on changes.

 # Virtual Environment